Texas Court Concludes That Sirius XM’s Subscriber Revenue is Sourced to Subscriber Location

 The evidence establishes that the service for which Sirius XM’s customers contracted, and that resulted in the subscription revenue at issue, was the receipt of Sirius XM programming.
 Per the terms of that contract, each subscription was “tied to one receiver.” . . .
 The receipt-producing, end-product act that allowed each Sirius XM customer to receive Sirius XM programming occurred when Sirius XM decrypted the program by activating or deactivating the customer’s chip set in their satellite-enabled radio, which Sirius XM could do remotely.
 This act occurred where the satellite-enabled radio was located, which can reasonably be presumed to be where the Sirius XM customer resided, as the Comptroller presumed here. . . .
 In addition, although Sirius XM’s programming included original content produced by Sirius XM and available exclusively to its subscribers, nothing in the record suggests that Sirius XM contracted with individual subscribers or groups of subscribers to develop or produce specific programming.

-When applying an “income-producing activity” or “services performed” standard for sourcing service revenues, an important first question must be: what exactly is the income-producing activity or service being performed?
-It’s natural to take a broad view as Sirius did when it determined that its service was providing satellite radio services; therefore, all the costs associated with the content needed to provide that service was included to determine how much should be sourced to Texas.
+When applying an “income-producing activity” or “services performed” standard for sourcing service revenues, an important first question must be: What exactly is the income-producing activity or service being performed?
+It’s natural to take a broad view of that as Sirius did when it determined that its service was providing satellite radio services, and therefore, all of the costs associated with the content to provide that service was included to determine how much should be sourced to Texas.

-It is not uncommon for states to take a narrower view to find an income-producing act that occurs in the state, enabling the argument that all revenue should be sourced to that state.
+However, it is not uncommon for states to take a narrower view in order to find that one income-producing act that occurs in the state to argue that all of the revenue should be sourced to that state.
 Aprio’s SALT team has experience analyzing state apportionment and sourcing rules.
-We can ensure businesses are applying the appropriate standard in order to minimize state income tax liability and that the business does not incur unexpected state tax liabilities and penalties.
+We can assist businesses to make sure that they are applying the appropriate standard in order to minimize state income tax liability or to ensure that the business does not incur unexpected state tax liabilities and penalties.
 We constantly monitor these and other important state tax topics, and we will include any significant developments in future issues of the Aprio SALT Newsletter.

 Hegar v.
 Sirius XM Radio, Inc., No. 03-18-00573-CV (Tex.
 App, 3rd Dist. – Austin, May 1, 2020).